DrPipsSomtochukwu/crosschain-pay/README.md

-# crosschain-pay
+# CrossChain Pay
-A multichain invoice app using Wormhole Settlement and Mayan Swift
+A multichain invoice app powered by Wormhole Settlement and Mayan Swift.